tylingsoft/markdown-core/sample.md

 Here is an inline note.^[Inlines notes are easier to write, since you don't have to pick an identifier and move down to type the note.]

+## Blockquotes

+> Blockquotes can also be nested...
+>> ...by using additional greater-than signs right next to each other...
+> > > ...or with spaces between arrows.

+## Start list with offsets

+5. line one
+1. line two
+12. line three